-In a previous case, Williams represented a whistleblower in litigation in which an Arizona health system agreed to pay the United States government $5.85 million to resolve claims it overbilled Medicare using inflated employee work hours.
+Williams represented a whistleblower in litigation in which an Arizona health system agreed to pay the United States government $5.85 million to resolve claims it overbilled Medicare using inflated employee work hours.
 The whistleblower in the case was to receive a $1.17 million reward.
 (Read news release)

 In a personal injury matter, Williams was co-counsel in a case that resulted in a $10 million settlement in 2014 for the family of a 21-year-old mechanic who was crushed to death beneath a truck at a Philadelphia-area refinery.
 The lawsuit alleged that the refinery failed to implement vehicle maintenance procedures in compliance with government standards.